PhilipYip1988/python-tutorials/007_code_blocks/readme.md

 ![089_img](./images/089_img.png)

-The dicitonary items instance can be cast to a list, so the entire sequence can be viewed:
+The dictionary items instance can be cast to a list, so the entire sequence can be viewed:

 ```
 colors = {"red": "#FF0000",